MaxymVlasov/eco-data-visualizer/README.md

 #### Add new data

-For add new data open terminal in the root of repo and run:
+To add new data, open terminal in the root of the repo and run:

 ```bash
 # Start services